lkopacz/a11y-with-lindsey/src/pages/focus-within/index.md

 ## My thoughts

 The stubborn part of me really wanted to create a small polyfill.
 I tried what was suggested to me on [dev.to](https://dev.to/link2twenty/comment/7bp1) with no success.
 I also attempted [a solution](https://gomakethings.com/testing-for-css-pseudo-class-support-with-vanilla-javascript/) after scouring the Internet, and I couldn't seem to get this to work either.
 In the end, I was spending way more time searching the Internet and writing and rewriting JS.
 It took away the simplicity of that one line of CSS for me.
-In the end, I gave up and didn't resolve the issue.
+In the end, I gave up and didn't figure out a polyfill for the issue.

 If there's a simple way to polyfill support for pseudo classes in Vanilla JS, I am all about it.
 In fact, if you get something working, please let me know.
+Send me a codepen or jsfiddle!
 However, I get anxious at the thought of leaving the latest versions of browsers unsupported.
 In fact, part of [WCAG's POUR principles](https://webaim.org/articles/pour/) is that sites should have **robust** support across browsers.
 While I love to use modern tricks, I may stick to my way for now, and try to improve the JS I had to make it work backward and forward.

 So that's it for now!
 If you find a simple, non-bloated way to polyfill `:focus-within`, let me know on [Twitter](https://twitter.com/littlekope0903)!